-As the best family ride at Hollywood Studios, Toy Story Mania always commands a long wait.
+As the best family ride at Hollywood Studios, Toy Story Mania! always commands a decent wait.
 The nice thing, though, is that the queue is almost entirely indoors and, while not perfect, it is a fun piece of Imagineering.

 Riding It: Toy Story Land has not overflowed Hollywood Studios like we might have feared.
-If anything, it seems like the new Toy Story Land rides are keep the Toy Story Mania! line more reasonable, making it worth considering for standby.
-Feel free to use a Tier 1 Fastpass+ on it, though, and head to Slinky Dog Dash at rope drop.
+If anything, it seems like the new Toy Story Land rides are keep the Toy Story Mania! line more reasonable, making it worth considering for standby (particularly mid-morning, before leaving Toy Story Land).
+Feel free to use a Tier 1 FastPass+ on it, though.

 Slinky Dog Dash